RossDuffy/OpenFlock/README.md

     - Next is to create the new behaviour object, add it to the composite behaviour, and give it a weight.

 Making a new filter type is similar to the above, there is an abstract Filter class to inherit from to make the process smoother.

+## Known Issues
+- _Error loading custom layout -> Select 'quit' and re-launch:_ Sometimes on loading the project with Unity Hub an error message will appear stating "Error Loading Custom Layout".
+This seems to be an issue with Unity itself but I found selecting the 'quit' option in that dialogue box, then re-launching Unity worked.
+- _Some Flock agents still fly through obstacles when they have the behaviour attached -> Increaese the behaviour's weight:_ This unfortunately won't 100% fix the problem, but it should help.
+The problem is with all the signals from other behaviours being received, sometimes the urge for the agent to cohere or align with its flockmates overcomes the signal from the obstacle avoidance behaviour in the current implementation.
+- _3D FLock orbits consrtaint radius -> Increase size of constraint radius:_ This problem is believed to be caused by the 3D agents having a 360 degree field of view.
+The agents bump into the constraint barrier, then continue to align with their flockmates behind them, causing them to repeatedly hit the constraint barrier.